skypilot-org/skypilot/docs/source/reservations/reservations.rst

         # 2x M5a.16xlarge reservation in us-east-1
         - "cr-3456789abc"

-For more details of the configuration, see reference for :ref:`config-yaml`.
+For more details of the fields, see :ref:`config-yaml`.